hitashreeD/Project-1/README.md

-This is an instruction file
+This is an instruction file.
-codes is uploaded
+codes is uploaded.
+This is main branch.